mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 Since then, cloud computing, big-data, mobile-apps, internet of things, edge analytics and machine learning has become part of our professional vocabulary.
 New programming languages such as Swift, Scala and Go has entered the scene and old languages such as Python have resurrected to dominates data science.

 The effects of all this is that computing itself has changed.
-Despite these changes, the principles and patterns of Domain Driven Design are still relevant and in many ways even more so as business capabilities are built on data with software.
+Despite these changes, the principles and patterns of Domain Driven Design are still relevant and in many ways even more so as business capabilities are built with software.

 While the needs in many ways are the same, the technology has enabled new oportunities that will demand more from the developers than before.
 There are more devices to manage, multi-core processors in smart phones require understanding and mastery of concurrency, the SQL database is replaced by a multitude of storate oportunities and so on.